 - Started getting customers and ongoing clients to fill my schedule

 - Researched how my competition advertised for workers

 - Started advertising for workers

 - Setup interviews

 - Hired workers on 2-week temporary basis to make them earn the job

 Where to Find Workers

-I’m sure you’re already using your local papers and online resources, but lets take it further and get creative…
+I’m sure you’re already using your local and online resources, but lets take it further and get creative…

 1) Women’s Crisis Centers – Many of these women need to find a job.
 Work with the management in these centers to determine how your business needs can be met.